Buildings in 3D!

 I recently figured out there’s a fantastic addon to Blender which can import buildings from Openstreetmap data.
 The result is that you can render a real city, or edit it to your will, with all the goodies that Blender 3D has.
 Neat!
 The possibilities are endless.

-- download the importer script
+- download the importer script (‘addon’ from now on)

 - select an area of a map you want in your Blender 3D